AB-878

 Key Takeaways

-• Requires landlords to provide reasonable accommodations for tenants who are victims of abuse or violence.
+• Requires landlords to provide reasonable accommodations for tenants who are victims of domestic violence or abuse.

-• Mandates landlords to respond to accommodation requests within 5 days and provide written decisions.
+• Mandates landlords to respond to accommodation requests within 5 calendar days.

-• Allows tenants to request accommodations like unit transfers, security cameras, or extended payment terms.
+• Allows tenants to request unit transfers, security cameras, or extended payment terms as reasonable accommodations.

 Get Involved